Every day, people throughout the world are exposed to a wide range of toxins in their food, water, and even in the air that they breathe.

 Before we dive into the specific benefits of sauna use and how you can maximize them, let’s address what an infrared sauna is and how it works.

 Infrared saunas operate at a lower temperature than a regular sauna, and they offer additional benefits that these saunas don’t.
 They encourage deeper sweating and more intense detoxification.
-This means you may experience health benefits and results sooner than you would if you were relying on a traditional sauna.
+This means you may experience detox sauna benefits and results sooner than you would if you were relying on a traditional sauna.